Testimonies (novel)

 Testimonies is a 1952 novel, set in North Wales, by the English author Patrick O'Brian.
 It was first published in the UK under the title Three Bear Witness and in the US as Testimonies.
+The book was re-issued in 1993 (US) and 1994 (UK), both under the title Testimonies.

 Although the book's first English reviews were not encouraging, its American reviews were quite different and in an influential article Delmore Schwartz highly praised the book at the expense of John Steinbeck, Evelyn Waugh, Angus Wilson and Ernest Hemingway.
+By 1994, O'Brian had become a well-known author with a high reputation for his Aubrey-Maturin nautical historical series of novels, and English reviewers of the re-issue were very complimentary of the quality of the writing.

 Plot

 The story is constructed from the testimonies that three witnesses give to an unnamed divine inquisitor: Joseph Aubrey Pugh, an Oxford don; Bronwen Vaughan, the woman he comes to love; and Mr Lloyd, a schoolmaster.

 Pugh says that he had been expecting the visitation, and that he will do his best to set down in writing what had taken place.
 According to his testimony, having become exhausted and demoralised by his academic life in Oxford, Pugh decides to rent a small cottage in North Wales for an extended break, intending to spend his time walking in the hills and reading.
 He throws himself into his new life, becoming friends with Emyr, son of the elderly owners of the neighbouring farm of Gelli, Mr and Mrs Vaughan.
-He helps out at Gelli to the best of his ability, though he disapproves of Emyr using strychnine to poison the foxes that threaten the farm’s lambs.
-Gradually Pugh finds himself falling in love with Emyr’s wife, Bronwen.
+He helps out at Gelli to the best of his ability, though he disapproves of Emyr using strychnine to poison the foxes that threaten the farm's lambs.
+Gradually Pugh finds himself falling in love with Emyr's wife, Bronwen.
 On receiving an unexpected bequest, he abandons his academic career and takes the cottage as his permanent home.

 The schoolmaster, Mr Lloyd, tells the inquisitor that Bronwen had been brought up in a different valley and that she was "not our sort".
 After marrying and coming to live at Gelli with Emyr and his parents she had been considered "proud" and was unpopular with the local women.